 Kinloch Lodge: Skye, Scotland

-Kinloch Lodge prides itself as somewhere to escape the noise and speed of modern life and the takes feeding guests very seriously.
+Kinloch Lodge prides itself as somewhere to escape the noise and speed of modern life and takes feeding guests very seriously.
 Located on the Isle of Skye, at the foot of a mountain and the head of Loch na Dal, you are surrounded by beautiful scenery.
 Whether you plan to spend the day exploring or prefer relaxing from the comfort of the hotel, the menu is sure to please.
-Marcello Tully, the Brazilian-Scottish Chef director has retained his Michelin star for six consecutive years.
+Marcello Tully, the Brazilian-Scottish Chef director retained his Michelin star for six consecutive years.
 His menu celebrates the best of the Highlands’s local ingredients with kippers for breakfast and home-baked scones for afternoon tea.

 The Kinloch Lodge also offer a special gastronomic tour for its guests to explore the island’s best food hotspots.